Salmanhy074/Weather-App/README.md

 Hey everyone, it’s **MUHAMMAD SALMAN** here!

-I'm excited to introduce our Weather App, a sleek Android application developed using **Java** and **XML**.
+I'm excited to introduce our Weather App, a sleek Android application developed using **Kotlin** and **XML**.
 This app provides real-time weather updates by integrating with a weather API, allowing users to access accurate and up-to-date information on temperature, humidity, wind speed, and more.

 **If you find this project helpful or interesting, please consider starring the repository on GitHub!
 Your support is greatly appreciated.**